Real-Currents/netmj/README.md

 NetMJ is a system for describing states of self via conditions of the body, objects, places, times, thoughts, etc.;

-    Create descriptions of reality that consist of data about the state in which something presently “is”, AND statements about the desired or anticipated state in which it “will be” (usually involving ranges of acceptable indeterminate values).
+    Create descriptions of reality that consist of data about the state in which someone presently “is” AND statements about the desired or anticipated state in which that someone “will be” (usually involving ranges of acceptable indeterminate values).

 Using these two categories of statements ("is" and "will be"), the system can link any relevant collection of states and potential states according to a presence of mutually satisfying semantic conditions, like a lock-and-key, or receptor site on a cell;